-38 | Do individuals have other substantive rights?
+38 Do individuals have other substantive rights?

-In addition to the right of access, the Federal Law for the Protection of Personal Data provides individuals with their ARCO right (the rights to access, rectify, cancel (request the PII to stop treating their PII); or oppose (ie, refuse) the processing of their PII.
+In addition to the right of access, as previously pointed out,the Federal Law for the Protection of Personal Data (the Law) provides individuals with their ARCO rights: the rights to access; rectify; cancel (request the PII to stop treating their PII); or oppose (ie, refuse) the processing of their PII.